 • Struck from the Naval Register, 1 September 1973

-• Benewah earned eleven campaign stars for Vietnam War service in addition to five Combat Action Ribbons, three Presidential Unit Citations, four Navy Unit Commendation and the Navy Meritorious Unit Commendation
+• USS Benewah earned eleven campaign stars for Vietnam War service in addition to five Combat Action Ribbons, two Presidential Unit Citations, four Navy Unit Commendations and one Navy Meritorious Unit Commendation

 Length 328'